graphql/graphql-spec/spec/Section 6 -- Execution.md

 BuildGraph(incrementalDataRecords):

-- Initialize {graph} to an empty directed acyclic graph, where the root nodes represent the Subsequent Result nodes that have been released as pending.
+- Initialize {graph} to an empty directed acyclic graph, where the root nodes represent the pending Subsequent Results.
 - For each {incrementalDataRecord} of {incrementalDataRecords}:
   - Add {incrementalDataRecord} to {graph} as a new Pending Data node directed from the {pendingResults} that it completes, adding each of {pendingResults}